 Siem Reap Hotel

-Beautiful tropical hotel with big pool and comfortable rooms.
+Beautiful tropical hotel with pool and comfortable rooms.
 It’s situated in a quiet area of town but very close to the Night Market and central happenings.
 We can walk to nearby cafes, our cooking class, and shopping in 5 minutes.

 Additional Details & Experiences